garyttirn/8266OTA/README.md

 Images are stored on the Docker host in the local firmware directory defined in the Docker run command to be bound to ./bin/

-The filename must be the <ESP MAC Address>.bin.
+The filename must be the "ESP MAC Address".bin.
 All letters must be upper case.

 eg. CC50E3CBAFEC.bin